Deaadman/UniversalTweaks/Information/PatchNotes.md

 - Added a new `UITweaks.cs` file.
 - Added a harmony patch `Panel_FeedFire.Initialize()`.
 	- This targets when the panel is built, then changes the `localPosition` and `localScale` of the `m_Sprite_FireFill` UISprite.
+<br></br>
+- Added a new `DecalTweaks` folder.
+- Added a new `DecalTweaks.cs` file.
+- Added a harmony patch `DynamicDecalsManager.Start()`.
+	- This targets the `m_DecalOverlapLeniencyPercent` field and adjusts it from `20%` to `??%`.
+	- This harmony patch has currently been commented out, testing whether it should even be implemented.

 ### Changed / Updated:
 - Changed the following access modifiers to `private`.